-The names of persons who were directors of the company at any time during the financial year are as follows: F V Whimpey, M L Lucas (resigned 24 May 2021), A Janssen M Thomas and S Young.
+The names of persons who were directors of the company at any time during the financial year are as follows: F V Whimpey, A Janssen M Thomas and S Young.

 The company is controlled by the Board of Directors.
 The Board has agreed to exclusively fund the programs and services of MWBI.